JMariadlcs/upgradeable-smart-contracts-II/README.md

 -   [Proxies by Openzeppeling](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/proxy) are going to be used.
 -   [Delegate by call example](https://solidity-by-example.org/delegatecall).

+## PROJECT

+We are doing:

+1. Upgrade Box -> BoxV2
+2. Proxy Box
+   ->BoxV2

+To do so there are different ways:

+1. Deploy a Proxy manually (done in contracts/sublesson).
+2. Deploy a Proxy using Hardhat built-in proxies (implemented here)✅.
+3. Deploy a Proxy using Openzeppelin upgrades plugin(done in scripts).

 ## CREATE SIMILAR PROJECT FROM SCRATCH

 -   Install yarn and start hardhat project: